rohanbaisantry/react-flask-es/README.md

-This is a simple CRUD Application with search functionality as well.
+This is a simple CRUD Application with search and pagination functionality as well.

 The Project consists of 3 parts:
 1. Client side -> React.JS